Randy Scott (sportscaster): Early life

 Randy is a native of Vienna, Virginia.
 His dad served in the US Navy: "When my family finally settled in the Washington, D.C., area after moving around the country because of my dad’s service in the Navy, I remember watching Warner Wolf on the local CBS affiliate and George Michael on the local NBC affiliate. " Scott graduated from Northwestern University in 2004 with a degree in journalism.

 Career

 Scott was a stand-up comedian for a short period of time: "I tried my hand at standup comedy when I was living in Tampa, Fla.
 The high-water mark came in my second night on stage at the Improv in Ybor City.
 I won a newcomer contest, $100 for five minutes, and told my wife I thought maybe I could do that for a career.
 She informed me I was, in fact, incorrect."

 Scott was hired by ESPN in June 2012.
 He currently anchors morning SportsCenter.

-Awards

-Scott earned Florida's Associated Press and Society of Professional Journalists (SPJ, a national organization dedicated to the perpetuation of a free press) “Best Sports Feature” awards in 2008 for “Deaf Softball Star,” described by SPJ: This feature is both interesting and inspirational without being heavy-handed.
-Use of sign language like the pitcher and her teammates use was a good touch.
-He also received 2005 “Best Sports Promotion” honors from the Oklahoma Association of Broadcasters.